A characterization of two-dimensional rational singularities via Core of ideals: Introduction

 \section{Introduction}

-Let $(A,\m)$ be an excellent two-dimensional normal local domain containing an algebraically closed field.
+Let $(A,\m)$ be a two-dimensional excellent normal local domain containing an algebraically closed field.
+We always assume that $(A,\m)$ is not regular.
 When $(A,\m)$ is a rational singularity, Lipman \cite{Li} proved that any integrally closed $\m$-primary ideal $I$ is stable, namely, $I^2=QI$ for some (every) minimal reduction $Q$, and that if $I$ and $I'$ are integrally closed $\m$-primary ideals, then the product $II'$ is also integrally closed.
-(Later, Cutkosky \cite{CharRat} showed that this property characterizes the rational singularities for two-dimensional normal local rings.)
+(Later, Cutkosky \cite{CharRat} showed that this property characterizes the rational singularities for two-dimensional excellent normal local domains.)
 These facts play very important role to study ideal theory on a two-dimensional rational singularity.

-In \cite{OWYgood}, the authors introduced the notion of $p_g$-ideals for two-dimensional normal local domain containing an algebraically closed field and proved that the $p_g$-ideals inherit nice properties of integrally closed ideals of rational singularities (in a rational singularity, every integrally closed ideal is a $p_g$-ideal by our definition).
+In \cite{OWYgood}, the authors introduced the notion of $p_g$-ideals for two-dimensional excellent normal local domain containing an algebraically closed field and proved that the $p_g$-ideals inherit nice properties of integrally closed ideals of rational singularities (in a rational singularity, every integrally closed ideal is a $p_g$-ideal by our definition).
 Namely, any $p_g$-ideal $I$ is stable and if $I$ and $I'$ are $p_g$-ideals, then $II'$ is integrally closed and also a $p_g$-ideal.

 Let $ f: X \to \Spec A$ be a resolution of singularity.
 Then $p_g(A) := \ell_A(H^1(X,\cO_X))$ is independent of the choice of a resolution and an important invariant of $A$ (here we denote by $\ell_A(M)$ the length of an $A$ module $M$).
 The invariant $p_g(A)$ is called the {\em geometric genus} of $A$.
 A rational singularity is characterized by $p_g(A)=0$.
 Let $I \subset A$ be an integrally closed $\m$-primary ideal.
-Then there exists a resolution of singularities $f \colon X \to \Spec A$ and an anti-nef cycle $Z$ on $X$ so that $I\mathcal{O}_X=\cO_X(-Z)$ and $I=I_Z:=H^0(\mathcal{O}_X(-Z))$.
-In general, we can show that $\ell_A(H^1(\mathcal{O}_X(-Z)))\le p_g(A)$ for any cycle $Z$ such that $\mathcal{O}_X(-Z)$ has no fixed components.
+Then there exists a resolution of singularities $f \colon X \to \Spec A$ and an anti-nef cycle $Z$ on $X$ so that $I\mathcal{O}_X=\cO_X(-Z)$ and $I=I_Z:=H^0(X, \mathcal{O}_X(-Z))$.
+In general, we can show that $\ell_A(H^1(X, \mathcal{O}_X(-Z)))\le p_g(A)$ for any cycle $Z$ such that $\mathcal{O}_X(-Z)$ has no fixed components.
 If equality holds, then $Z$ is called a {\em $p_g$-cycle} and $I=I_Z$ is called a {\em $p_g$-ideal}.

 The {\em core} of an ideal $I$ is the intersection of all reductions of $I$.
 The notion of core of ideals was introduced by Rees and Sally \cite{Rees-Sally}, and many properties of the core have been shown by Corso--Polini--Ulrich \cite{CPU2001}, \cite{CPU2002}, Huneke--Swanson \cite{HS-core}, Huneke--Trung \cite{HT-core}, Hyry--Smith \cite{Hyry-Smith}, Polini--Ulrich \cite{PU2005}.
 The core of ideals is related to coefficient, adjoint and multiplier ideals.
 However, it seems to the authors that the computation of the core is given only for very special cases.